 Each insurer weighs the things that determine your rate differently, so it’s in your best interest to shop around.
 Even if you are set to stay with your current insurance company, you should call your agent because they can help determine all the discounts you’re eligible for.

 Looking for a better rate doesn’t have to be a time-consuming experience.
-The Cover app can get you a quote within minutes.
+Cover will find you the best coverage available from over 30 different providers.